Is there anything I can do to make it more likely that the abuser's gun is taken away when I get a protection from abuse order?

 - If the abuser has a gun, be sure to make a request on your petition for a protection from abuse order that his/her gun(s) be taken away and held while your restraining is in effect.
 You may also want to write how many guns the abuser has and if s/he has ever threatened you with a gun(s).

 - Ask the judge to specifically write in your protection from abuse order that the abuser cannot buy or have a gun while the order is in effect.
 There will most likely be a box that the judge can check off.

-It also may be helpful if the judge explains what will happen to the abuser’s guns, who will take them, and where they will be held once you leave the courthouse.
-Therefore, you may also want to ask the judge:
+- Before leaving the courthouse, check to make sure that the gun restriction is written on your order.
+It also may be helpful if the judge explains what will happen to the abuser’s guns, who will take them, and where they will be held once you leave the courthouse, and a time frame in which the guns must be turned over.
+If the judge agrees to add language that the abuser cannot keep his/her guns while the protection from abuse order is in effect, you may also want to ask that the judge:

-- If it can be written in the order that the police to go to the abuser’s house and get the guns;
+- require the abuser to give his/her guns to the police, or require the police to go to the abuser’s house and get them;

-- To order that the police notify you when the guns are returned to the abuser.
+- order that the police notify you when the guns are returned to the abuser.

 There is not a guarantee that the judge will do any of the things that you ask for since it often depends on the judge and the way that things are done in your county.